|

 people are much worse off.
 The Raxacoricofallapatorian delegation, for

 instance.
-They ALL died.
-The only racial section where they were ALL casualties."
+They ALL died - the only racial section where they were ALL

-to that point in a minute.
-But I'm interested in this scene of crime.
+come back to that point in a minute.
+But I’m interested in this

+scene of crime.
 Jasmin, you said it.
 Nothing connects all the victims.
-And nothing connects

 Like the other room, there were unfinished meals left on the table.
 In